gsilano/MAT-Fly/README.md

 Below we provide the instructions necessary for getting started.

 If you are using the simulator within the research for your publication, please take a look at the [Publications](https://github.com/gsilano/MAT-Fly/wiki/Publications) page.

+The tool is also available on the [MathWorks Exchange web site](https://it.mathworks.com/matlabcentral/fileexchange/72486-mat-fly).

 # Basic Usage